ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     - [Square root decomposition]
     - [Segment trees]
     - [Trie]
-    - [Union Find]
-    - [Tree sets and usage, like maximum sum subarray with sum less than equal to k]
     - [Line Sweep Algo]
     - [Catalan Number]
     - [Add char to int and int to char and ascii shiz]